vipulnaik/diet-exercise-health/events/2024/2024-sleep-tracker.md

 a bit short of a fll bowel movement.
 The net effect is that I got inadequate sleep and may have had a slightly incomplete bowel movement.

+## 9-hour sleep as a new pattern starting 2024-11-26 night onward

+For a few days starting 2024-11-26, I have been sleeping aroun 9 hours:

+* 2024-11-26 to 2024-11-27: 12:15 AM to 9:24 AM

+* 2024-11-27 to 2024-11-28: 12:10 AM to 9:28 AM

+* 2024-11-28 to 2024-11-29: 11:49 PM to 9:15 AM

+It's unclear if this is to catch up on a sleep backlog created by insufficient and interruped sleep from 2024-11-24 to 2024-11-25 (see above), extra sleep to recover from [anal swelling](2024-11-25-anal-swelling.md), or a new norm of extra sleep needed due to the cold weather.
+It may also be that it's hard to wake up before 9 AM in general due to the cold.
+That might suggest going to sleep later than I am, but that runs the risk of inadequate sleep if I need to wake up early as happened on Monday.
+So for now, I'll let things continue and see what pattern emerges.